 Since October 2014, measures for influenza and norovirus have been implemented.
-As part of these efforts, free influenza vaccination (subsidized by TEPCO) is being provided at the new Administration Office Building in the Fukushima Daiichi Nuclear Power Station (from October 29 to December 5, 2014) and medical clinics around the site (from November 4, 2014 to January 30, 2015) for partner company workers.
-As of January 27, 2015, a total of 8,445 workers had been vaccinated.
+As part of these efforts, free influenza vaccinations (subsidized by TEPCO) are being provided at the new Administration Office Building in the Fukushima Daiichi Nuclear Power Station (from October 29 to December 5, 2014) and medical clinics around the site (from November 4, 2014 to January 30, 2015) for partner company workers.
+A total of 8,502 workers had been vaccinated.
 In addition, a comprehensive range of other measures is also being implemented, including daily actions to prevent infection and expansion (measuring body temperature, health checks and monitoring infection status) and response after detecting possible infections (control of swift entry/exit and mandatory wearing of masks in working spaces).

-Status of influenza and norovirus cases
+> Status of influenza and norovirus cases

-From the 47th week of 2014 (November 10-17, 2014) to the 4th week of 2015 (January 19-25, 2015), there were 279 cases of influenza infection and 5 case of norovirus infection.
-The totals for the same period of the previous season showed 39 cases of influenza infection and 25 cases of norovirus infection.
-The totals for the entire previous season (December 2013 to May 2014) were 254 cases of influenza infection and 35 cases of norovirus infection.
+• From the 47th week of 2014 (November 10-17, 2014) to the 8th week of 2015 (February 16-22, 2015), there were 340 cases of influenza infections and 8 cases of norovirus infections.
+The totals for the same period of the previous season showed 39 cases of influenza infections and 29 cases of norovirus infections.
+The totals for the entire previous season (December 2013 to May 2014) were 254 cases of influenza infections and 35 cases of norovirus infections.